Philippe Sollers

-Biography
+Philippe Sollers ([sɔlɛʁs]; born Philippe Joyaux; 28 November 1936 – 5 May 2023) was a French writer, critic and editor.

+Early life

-Sollers was born as Philippe Joyaux In Talence, France, where his family ran the Société Joyaux Frères, the iron factory Recalt producing material for kitchens, metal constructions and machines for the aircraft manufacturer SNCASO under the German military administration in occupied France during World War II.
+Sollers was born as Philippe Joyaux on 28 November 1936, in Talence, France.
+His family ran the local Société Joyaux Frères, the iron factory Recalt producing material for kitchens, metal constructions and machines for the aircraft manufacturer SNCASO under the German military administration in occupied France during World War II.
 His parents were Octave Joyaux and Marcelle Molinié.
-He moved to Paris in 1955, studied at the Lycée privé Sainte-Geneviève of Versailles and at the ESSEC Business School.
+He moved to Paris in 1955 and studied at the Lycée privé Sainte-Geneviève of Versailles and at the ESSEC Business School.

-Sollers married Julia Kristeva in 1967.
+In Portrait du Joueur (1985), Sollers reflects on his upbringing as the child of a prosperous bourgeois family, weaving in the stories and legends surrounding his ancestry.
+Though he initially pursued studies in economics, preparing to assume management of his father’s factory, his early literary influences soon steered him in a different direction.
+Guiding him along this new path was his first mentor, the poet Francis Ponge, whose support and influence proved decisive.

 Work

 Following his first novel, A Strange Solitude (1958), hailed by François Mauriac and Louis Aragon, Sollers began, with The Park (1961) the experiments in narrative form that would lead to Event (Drame, 1965) and Nombres (1968).
 Jacques Derrida analyzed these novels in his book Dissemination.
 Sollers then attempted to counter the high seriousness of Nombres in Lois (1972), which featured greater stylistic interest through the use of wordplay and a less formal style.
 The direction taken by Lois was developed through the heightened rhythmic intensity of non-punctuated texts such as Paradis (1981).

+In 1960 he founded the avant garde literary journal Tel Quel along with writer and art critic Marcelin Pleynet, which was published by Le Seuil and ran until 1982.
+Sollers then created the journal L'Infini, published first by Denoël, then by Gallimard with Sollers remaining as sole editor and Pleynet as editorial secretary.